All 31 NFL Stadiums, Ranked

 Coolest feature: The Ford Field Club.
 Strangely sharing a name with the Lions’ stadium, it plunks fans in big teal recliners on the field, with a flat-screen TV and an iPad.

-Fun fact: Hard Rock Stadium is home to the only fully organic concession stand in sports -- Grown -- owned by former Heat star Ray Allen and his wife, Shannon.
+Fun fact: Hard Rock Stadium is home to the first fully organic concession stand in sports -- Grown -- owned by former Heat star Ray Allen and his wife, Shannon.